 The Shadow Thief, 2010

 Stronger than fear, 2013

-His latest novel, Another Idea of Happiness, will be published in France on April 24 2014.
+His latest novel, Another Idea of Happiness, has been published in France on April 24, 2014.

 The combined sales of Marc Levy's fifteen novels, translated into 49 languages, have surpassed the 30 million copy mark worldwide.
 Marc Levy is the most read French author in the world.
 (Source for all rankings and figures: Ipsos/Livres Hebdo/Le Figaro)